+a.
 Sexual Exploitation refers to a situation in which a person takes non-consensual or abusive sexual advantage of another, and situations in which the conduct does not fall within the definitions of Sexual Harassment, Non-Consensual Sexual Intercourse or Non-Consensual Sexual Contact.
 Examples of sexual exploitation include, but are not limited to:

-- Sexual voyeurism (such as watching a person undressing, using the bathroom or engaged in sexual acts without the consent of the person observed). - Taking pictures or video or audio recording another in a sexual act, or in any other private activity without the consent of all involved in the activity, or exceeding the boundaries of consent (such as allowing another person to hide in a closet and observe sexual activity, or disseminating sexual pictures without the photographed person's consent). - Prostitution. - Sexual exploitation also includes engaging in sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or other sexually transmitted disease (STD) and without informing the other person of the infection, and further includes administering alcohol or drugs (such as "date rape" drugs) to another person without his or her knowledge or consent.

-INTIMATE PARTNER VIOLENCE

-Intimate partner violence is: violence or emotional and/or psychological abuse between those in an intimate relationship toward each other;

-Sanctions range from warning, probation, suspension, expulsion, withholding diploma, revocation of degree and/or organizational sanctions.

-OTHER CIVIL RIGHTS OFFENSES (when the act is based upon the status of a protected class)
+• invasion of sexual privacy;

+• recording or attempting to record nude, partial nude or sexual media without the consent of the person or person depicted in the media;

+• streaming, sharing, or distributing nude, partial nude, or sexual media without the consent of the person depicted in the media;

+• non-consensual sexual voyeurism;

+• inducing incapacitation for the purpose of making another person vulnerable to nonconsensual sexual activity;

+• administering sexual assault facilitating drugs including, but not limited to, alcohol, sleeping pills, sedatives, tranquilizers, anesthetics, depressants, and psychotropics without a person's knowledge and permission;

+• going beyond the boundaries of consent (such as knowingly allowing another to surreptitiously watch otherwise consensual sexual activity);

+• exposing one's genitals in non-consensual circumstance;

+- inducing another to expose their genitals; - prostituting another person;

-- a.
-Threatening or causing physical harm, extreme verbal abuse or other conduct which threatens or endangers the health or safety of any person on the basis of their actual or perceived membership in a protected class - b.
-Discrimination, defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of their actual or perceived membership in a protected class - c.
-Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another on the basis of actual or perceived membership in a protected class - d.
-Hazing, defined as acts likely to cause physical or psychological harm or social ostracism to any person within the campus community, when related to the admission, initiation, pledging, joining, or any other group-affiliation activity(as defined further in the hazing policy) on the basis of actual or perceived member ship in a protected class; hazing is also illegal under South Dakota State law and prohibited by university policy - e.
-Bullying, cyber-bullying, defined as repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally on the basis of actual or perceived membership in a protected class
+• knowingly transmitting or exposing another person to a sexually transmitted infection without the knowledge of the other person b.
+Threatening or causing physical harm, extreme verbal abuse or other conduct which threatens or endangers the health or safety of any person on the basis of their actual or perceived membership in a protected class.

+c.
+Discrimination, defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of their actual or perceived membership in a protected class.

+d.
+Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another on the basis of actual or perceived membership in a protected class.

+e.
+Hazing, defined as acts likely to cause physical or psychological harm or social ostracism to any person within the campus community, when related to the admission, initiation, pledging, joining, or any other group-affiliation activity (as defined further in the hazing policy) on the basis of actual or perceived membership in a protected class; hazing is also illegal under South Dakota State law and prohibited by Augustana policy.

-- f.
-Violence between those in an intimate relationship to each other on the basis of actual or perceived membership in a protected class (this includes romantic relationships, dating, domestic and/or relationship violence) - g.
-Stalking, defined as a course of conduct directed at a specific person that is unwel come and would cause a reasonable person to feel fear - h.
-Any other rules, when a violation is motivated by the actual or perceived membership of the victim on the basis of sex or gender or in a protected class, may be pursued using this policy and process.
+f.
+Bullying, cyber-bullying, defined as repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally on the basis of actual or perceived membership in a protected class.

+g.
+Any other rules, when a violation is motivated by the actual or perceived membership of the complainant on the basis of sex or gender or in a protected class, may be pursued using this policy and process.